Have a question about the Mission? Below are answers to the questions asked most frequently

 No, Waterfront Rescue Mission does not sell, rent or loan supporters’ names to anyone.
 Names are kept strictly confidential.

-No, Waterfront Rescue Mission relies completely on private support from individuals, corporations, businesses, churches, foundations and groups that foresee a need in their communities and want to support their local Mission in helping those who are facing challenges in their lives.
+Waterfront Rescue Mission relies completely on private donations for its operating budget.
+Support comes from individuals, corporations, businesses, churches, foundations and groups that see a need in their communities and want to support their local Mission in helping those who are facing challenges in their lives.

-Waterfront Rescue Mission has deemed 79% of all funds received goes toward program services: Waterfront Rescue Mission is an accredited charity with the Better Business Bureau, an accredited member of the Association of Gospel Rescue Missions, and a member of the Evangelical Council for Financial Accountability.
+.
+Waterfront Rescue Mission is an accredited charity with the Better Business Bureau, an accredited member of the Citygate Network, a member of the Evangelical Council for Financial Accountability, and has achieved GuideStar’s highest rating of Platinum Transparency.

-No, however, you can still make contributions to Waterfront Rescue Mission through United Way.
+Yes, Waterfront Rescue Mission is a certified and participating agency with the United Way of West Florida.
+Donations can be designated for Waterfront Rescue Mission through United Way giving.
 Military personnel, federal employees and employees of the state of Florida can also give to the Combined Federal Campaign (CFC).
 Please visit the Workplace Giving page to learn more.

 If a gift or donation is unspecified, it will be used where it is most needed.
+Any funds collected over the cost of the designation will be used in other vital Mission services.
 A gift may be designated toward a specific facility or program with a note stating where you would like your contribution to go.
-An annual report of Waterfront Rescue Mission’s accountability is always available upon request.
+An annual report of Waterfront Rescue Mission’s accountability is available here

 Donor mail is the best tool for communicating Waterfront Rescue Mission’s goals and financial needs to those who are concerned about the less fortunate in their community.
 We understand that people might not be able to give regularly, but it is the Mission’s responsibility to keep the needs of the homeless and hungry in the minds of those who can help.

-Notify the Mission of your new address or any new contact information either by making the necessary changes on your latest donation form or by calling 888-853-8655 with your updated information.
+Notify the Mission of your new address or any new contact information either by making the necessary changes on your latest donation form or by e-mailing your new information (be sure to include your outdated address), firstname.lastname@example.org

 Absolutely!
 The Mission would love to talk to you about the Mission’s monthly-giving program, Friends With A Mission (FWAM).
 Visit our Friends With A Mission page tab at the top of the page or call 888-853-8655 today for additional information.